 The Charleston Museum hosts many classes and special events aimed at a variety of different age groups.
 Some of their summer offerings include camps with themes from scientific inventions to colonial life, the Dino-Mite!
 Family Fun Event, which takes place on July 20th, 2013, and Kid Tours, with themes such as Uniformly Dressed, Tea Party, and Indigo.
 For more information, call (843) 722-2996 or visit: www.charlestonmuseum.com

 The South Eastern Wildlife and Environment Education (SEWEE) Associationoffers natural history programs and educational opportunities at the visitor center.
 Families can explore the nature trails and the exhibit hall.
 The center also hosts events and lectures for larger groups.
 For more information, call (843) 928-3368 or go to: www.fws.gov/seweecenter/.

 Chicora Research Foundation offers programs throughout the year, such as exhibits on archaeological investigations and discoveries.
-It also offers educational programs and curriculum guides for teachers to help them integrate archaeology into their science, math, or social studies programs and organizes open archaeological site visits for individuals, groups, and school field trips.
-Call (803) 787-6910, or visit: www.chicora.org
+It also offers educational programs and curriculum guides for teachers to help them integrate archaeology into their science, math, or social studies programs.
+Chicora Research Foundation also organizes open archaeological site visits for individuals, groups, and school field trips.
+For more information, call (803) 787-6910, or visit the website: www.chicora.org

 BACK TO STATE-BY-STATE GUIDE